robert-pupaza/HubSpot-Standalone-Theme/README.md

 # How to Use:

-1. Upload it to your portal.
+1. Upload it to your portal [HubSpot CLI](https://developers.hubspot.com/docs/cms/developer-reference/local-development-cli).
 2. Set up the Theme settings.
 3. Build your pages using only one module (nonDND).